Z-siteA Companion to the Works of Louis Zukofsky

 147 as someone said of Matthew Arnold…: source of this remark on Arnold is unidentified, although the allusion to “singing robes” is to a famous phrase by John Milton: “a poet soaring in the high reason of his fancies, with his garland and singing robes about him” (The Reason of Church Government, 1642).

 147 Roger Kaigh’s Paper…: pseudonym of Irving Kaplan (1900-1988), a Columbia classmate and close friend of LZ’s, who appears as “Kay” in the early movements of “A” as the poet’s interlocutor debating the proper form of the poem; see A”-2.6.2f, “A”-5.17.9 and “A”-6.23.18.
 A typescript of this essay exists among LZ’s papers dated 1922-1923 (HRC 32.4), which would have been when Kaplan was a student at Columbia.
-A slightly different and somewhat less reliable typescript survives among Basil Bunting’s papers and was published as “The Written Record…” under the assumption it was composed by Bunting in Three Essays (Durham, U.K: Basil Bunting Poetry Centre, 1994); for the curious story of this essay, see Andrew Crozier, “Paper Bunting,” Sagetrieb 14.3 (1995).
+A slightly different and somewhat less reliable typescript survives among Basil Bunting’s papers and was published as “The Written Record…” under the assumption it was written by Bunting in Three Essays (Durham, U.K: Basil Bunting Poetry Centre, 1994); for the curious story of this essay, see Andrew Crozier, “Paper Bunting,” Sagetrieb 14.3 (1995).

 148 ‘I think these days when there is so little to believe in…: this and the following quotations in this paragraph from A Novelette (Imaginations 277, 291).
 LZ has slightly altered the last quotation, which reads: “This is in fact my intimate, my musician, my servant, my wife” (Imaginations 291).

-149 Improvisations (1920): this is the volume Kora in Hell: Improvistions
+149 Improvisations (1920): this is the volume Kora in Hell: Improvisations.

 150 “Botticellian Trees”: at the time of writing, this was still an unpublished poem, which first appeared in the “Objectivists” issue of Poetry (Feb.
 1931).
 See original version of “’Recencies’ in Poetry” where LZ remarks that this poem is the “most perfect recent example of the conceit” (Prep+ 213); see also Bottom 192.